RedCrewOS/api-sdk-creator-js/http-client/README.md

 <sup>10</sup> The [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle)
 applies to functions as well.

+<sup>11</sup> Again we have a popular OOP pattern of the encapsulation of logic behind a
+polymorphic interface being the [Strategy Pattern](https://en.wikipedia.org/wiki/Strategy_pattern)

-<sup>11</sup> It's a common joke in the FP world that Monads are like onions, and ogres and
+<sup>12</sup> It's a common joke in the FP world that Monads are like onions, and ogres and
 parfait.
 They've got layers.

-<sup>12</sup> Lazy evaluation is a really important tool as we can specify function pipes,
+<sup>13</sup> Lazy evaluation is a really important tool as we can specify function pipes,
 for example a `HttpResultHandler` that fetches a new access token across a network but only have it executed/evaluated when required ie: when the API responds with a `401`